willquill/vps-proxy/README.md

 !!!!
 THIS IS A WIP !!!!

-This does the following:
+Goal:

+- Create a VPS that runs Traefik, Authentik, Gatus, and others as docker services to act as a reverse proxy and identity provider (Idp)
+- Also, run Wireguard so that a tunnel may be created elsewhere

+Automation tasks:

 - Creates a firewall and virtual private server (VPS) in Hetzner Cloud
 - Installs, configures, and starts Wireguard on the VPS
 - Installs Docker on the VPS and executes a docker compose file to spin up docker services

-Intention:

-- The VPS runs Traefik, Authentik, Gatus, and others as docker services to act as a reverse proxy and IDP for requests that are ultimately forwarded elsewhere

 ## Overview